TodePond/TimePond/README.md

 <img align="right" height="100" src="http://todepond.com/IMG/TimePondLegend@0.5x.png">

 # TimePond
-time travel physics engine

-a work in progress for my next video
+TimePond is a time-travel physics engine.<br>
+It lets you play with time-travelling frogs!

+**I made TimePond for this video about time travel: [Top 9 ways to make Time Travel](https://youtu.be/Z24NKn6rQRY)**

-my patrons voted for this at [patreon.com/todepond](https://patreon.com/todepond)
+My patrons voted for it at [patreon.com/todepond](https://patreon.com/todepond)